Wednesday, November 29, 2017

 WHERE NEW AND OLD MONEY CROSS PATHS

-The story set in New York's high society of 1870 starts with a 10-minute sequence in the opera house.
+The story set in New York's high society of 1870 begins with an opera setting.

 The Industrial Revolution's "nouveaux riches" wished to mix with the nobility...